-- At any point in time there are approx. 10 15 projects ongoing at Wyss Center Geneva - Develop projects over period of 3 to 5 years, at which point they move on from Wyss, and new projects are onboarded - Confront some of the most ambitious and risky projects in neuroscience

-BRAIN COMPUTER INTERFACE TECHNOLOGIES DESCRIPTION 1 2 YEARS S 4 5 ABILITY BCI for movement restoration 0 EPIOS Implantable electrodes for epilepsy 0 NEURAL CLOUD Cloud software for EEG collection and AI 0 NEURO VISUALISATION AND IMAGING TECHNOLOGIES MICA NEURO ACCESS Optical Coherence Tomography for neurosurgery 0 NEURO QUANTIFICATION TOOL NQT ASL biomarkers for neurological disease 0 HUMAN BRAIN MAPPING APR Neural imaging data transfer 0 NEURO GI Imaging and modulation of gut brain axis 0 AI GUIDED NEUROMODULATION AND PERSONALIZED NEUROTHERAPEUTICS BRAIN-SPINE DIGITAL BRIDGE Restoration of movement 0 NON-INVASIVE DBS Neuromodulation of mental health areas brain 0 OPTOGENETICS FOR PERIPHERAL NERVE DISORDERS Opsins to release spasticity in paralysed patients 0 GENERATIVE AI Computational AI and Neuromodulation 0
+Neurosoft Bioelectronics SA is a company spinoff from the Swiss Federal Institute of Technology Lausanne (EPFL) supported by the Wyss Center.
+It has reached in-human studies with implantable brain electrodes for monitoring for epilepsy.
+They are now developing a fully implantable BCI to treat severe tinnitus, utilizing the implantable recording system from the ABILITY project alongside their electrodes. ()ARTIRIA Artiria Medical has developed SmartGUIDE, an innovative minimally invasive guidewire helping neurosurgeons navigate through blood vessels to accelerate stroke treatment and improve patient recovery.
+In collaboration with the Wyss Center, the team is now working on advancing an electroactive catheter to treat post-stroke narrowing of the arteries, toward clinical impact.
+Project pipeline At any point in time there are approx. Center Geneva Develop projects over period of 3 to 5 y from Wyss, and new projects are onbo Confront some of the most ambitious BRAIN COMPUTER INTERFACE TECHNOLOGIES DESCRIPTION 1 2 YEARS 3 6 4 5 ABILITY BCI for movement restoration 0 EPIOS Implantable electrodes for epilepsy 0 NEURAL CLOUD Cloud software for EEG collection and AI 0 NEURO VISUALISATION AND IMAGING TECHNOLOGIES MICA NEURO ACCESS Optical Coherence Tomography for neurosurgery 0 NEURO QUANTIFICATION TOOL NQT ASL biomarkers for neurological disease 0 HUMAN BRAIN MAPPING APR Neural imaging data transfer 0 NEURO GI Imaging and modulation of gut brain axis 0 AI GUIDED NEUROMODULATION AND PERSONALIZED NEUROTHERAPEUTICS BRAIN-SPINE DIGITAL BRIDGE Restoration of movement 0 NON-INVASIVE DBS Neuromodulation of mental health areas brain 0 OPTOGENETICS FOR PERIPHERAL NERVE DISORDERS Opsins to release spasticity in paralysed patients 0 GENERATIVE AI Computational AI and Neuromodulation 0 world solutions.